Jcbnunez/biol4585j-yey2sn/Rivanna_Practicums/1.Introduction/README.md

 mutate(isFavorite = case_when(Species == "versicolor" ~ "Yes", Species != "versicolor" ~ "No",)) %>%
 group_by(isFavorite)
 ```
 **what is going on here??** So far, not much has happened in the front-end.
 In the back-end, however, as long as you continue to pipe the `group_by` function, R will group the data according to the contents of the  `isFavorite ` column.
-Lets see what we can do with this:
+It is important to know that the grouping variable has to exists in the data, for example, if you use `select()` to pick a couple columns and by doing this you end up removing your grouping column, `group_by()` wont work!.
+So be careful when you code.

 ### Count the number of species which are, and are not, my favorites:
 We can count the number of observations which have Yes or No in the `isFavorite` by nesting two functions `summarize()` and `n()`.  **summarize** is a powerful function that will apply any function to your data.
 However, by this is not done globally, instead this is done within the groups of the grouping variable (for example, all the Yes, and all the No).
 On the other hand `n()`, the function inside, will count the number of observation in each group.